 VOICES for Change 3: Tiddas Day Event

-The V.O.I.C.E.S (Videos Of Ideas, Collective Experiences and Stories) for Change 3 Project engaged young Aboriginal and Torres Strait Islander women to develop age appropriate and culturally relevant digital print resources to be used for the prevention of domestic and family violence and sexual violence.
+The V.O.I.C.E.S for Change #3 project worked alongside young Aboriginal and/or Torres Strait Islander women and community members to develop age appropriate and culturally relevant digital and print resources for the prevention of violence.

-We would like to acknowledge the courage shown by these young women in speaking up and speaking out on sexual violence.
+We would like to acknowledge the courage shown by these young women in speaking up and speaking out on sexual and family violence.

 The digital and print resources will be easily accessed through our website or please contact us directly to discuss further distribution needs.
 Zig Zag will further promote and distribute this essential peer resource within our community education and violence prevention activities undertaken throughout the year.